akreator/cipher-project/README.md

 Cipher Project - Senior Year, 2015
 ----------------------------------
-This is a project I designed to help users encode and decode simple historical ciphers.
+This is a project I designed and created to help users encode and decode historical ciphers.
 The TextTools package can be used on its own to encode/decode/format any text - it accepts and returns strings, for the most part - but the overall project has a GUI, based out of the CipherGui package.
 Which you should check out.
 Because I spent a lot of time on that.

 *** CURRENT CIPHERS ***